 On 10/29/1993, the vessel PAMELA & JENELLE L. (THE) (Official Number 813780) was involved in a person seriously injured or killed - boarding, being on board, falling overboard from the ship in NORTHUMBERLAND STRAIT, NOVA SCOTIA,.

 The vessel, with 2 persons on board, experienced the incident while engaged in regular operations.
-Fortunately, the ship was able to continue its voyage.
-No injuries or fatalities were reported, and there was pollution.

 THE PAMELA & JENELLE L." was engaged in a routine scallop harvesting trip.
 While harvesting in moderate to rough seas, the scallop rake snagged on the sea-bed; the vessel came to a sudden stop and rolled heavily.
 The propulsion was stopped and the deck-hand, who had been standing on the open afterdeck, was seen floating in the sea.
 Rescue attempts were unsuccessful, and he remains missing, presumed drowned.